Skip to main content

 Although all three drugs inhibit a protein called PCSK9 (proprotein convertase subtilisin kexin 9), they work by different mechanisms.

-• Repatha and Praluent are monoclonal antibodies that bind to PCSK9 in the liver and prevent it from binding to LDL receptors.
+Repatha and Praluent are monoclonal antibodies that bind to PCSK9 in the liver and prevent it from binding to LDL ("bad choleserol") sites (called receptors).

-It's important to block PCSK9 because it inactivates the needed receptors on the liver cell surface that transport LDL into the liver for metabolism (break down).
-Lower levels of LDL is better for the heart, and can help to protect against heart disease, heart attacks and stroke.
+It's important to target PCSK9 because it inactivates the needed receptors on the liver cell surface that transport LDL into the liver for metabolism (break down).
+Lower levels of LDL is better for the heart, and can help to protect against heart disease, heart attacks, stroke and heart-related death.

-Ultimately, these agents all have the same action, and that is to free LDL receptors on liver cells to allow LDL (bad cholesterol) to be removed from the blood.
-In short - by blocking PCSK9, more receptors are available to capture your "bad" cholesterol for break down and removal from the blood.
+Ultimately, PCSK9 inhibitors all have the same action, and that is to free LDL receptors on liver cells to allow LDL (bad cholesterol) to be removed from the blood.
+By blocking PCSK9, more receptors are available to capture your "bad" cholesterol for break down and removal from the blood.

 This is not all the information you need to know about Praluent, Repatha and Leqvio for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.